or, How Thinking About That Which Is Non-Literal Is Not a Lie But Instead Integral to Knowing Reality

 The purpose is to convey to small children what a lion looks like.
 For the painting, the painter did not use a direct photo reference.
 Instead, the painter consulted many different photos of many different individual male lions.
 Hence, the lion shown in the painting is not based on any one male lion in particular.
 Is the painting a lie?
 No. It is a symbol, and it is a symbol that conveys accurate-enough information to children on what a lion looks like.

 Symbolism occurs when X is not Y literally but X still represents Y in your mind.
 As noted in Introduction to Objectivist Epistemology, symbols are inherent to the use of concepts.
-A concept is an abstracted symbol representing all particular instances that of an entity or event, all grouped together by their shared traits relevant to that which defines the concept.
-The concept “dog” encompasses all dogs that have ever lived and will ever lived, both ones you have observed and ones you haven’t, and includes all breeds.
-The concept “dog” is symbol for all dogs that exist literally.
+A concept is an abstracted symbol representing all particular instances of an entity or event, all grouped together by their shared traits relevant to that which defines the concept.
+The concept “dog” encompasses all dogs that have ever lived and will ever live, both ones you have observed and ones you haven’t, and includes all breeds.
+The concept “dog” is the symbol for all dogs that exist literally.
 And the word “dog” symbolizes, in your mind, the concept of “dog.”

 And it’s not the case that these words are only for communicating oneself with others.
 Rather, you gain clarity from introspecting to yourself with these words.
 Languages are sometimes presumed falsely to be no more than tools of communication.
 But first they are tools of thought, of thinking to oneself.
 You use words to communicate with others but, even more importantly, you use them to communicate with yourself.
 Symbols are inherent in this.
 Symbols are integral to rational thought itself.

 If a camouflaged animal successfully escapes your notice, then you never learn that this particular interpretation of the event was different from what happened literally.
 By contrast, when you read a novel that you love, you know consciously that the events described did not happen literally.
 But, in both instances, the interpretation and the experience of the sensory stimulus were something other than what happened literally.
+And insofar as a clever handling of a truth that is far from obvious might be tricksterism, this understanding about camouflage might be considered an instance where tricksterism is not a form of scientific fraud but instead a clever advance in disciplines related to science.

 When I first wrote the above, I thought I might have been the first to make that connection.
 However, in a 1998 book on popular science, biological anthropologist and neuroscientist Terrence W. Deacon also argues as much.